CPJE Eligibility, Registration, and Cost

 4. Complete the examination security acknowledgment form (17A-76 rev 2/2019)

-This form must be filled out, signed, and dated by the applicant within 60 days of submitting the application and sent in with the application.
+The security acknowledgment form must be filled out, signed, dated and sent by the applicant within 60 days of submitting the application.

 5. Include a self-query report

-You must include a self-query report from the National Practitioner Data Bank (NPDB) which must be dated within 60 days of filing the application.
-To request a self-query report, please visit NPDB’s official website and pay the fee directly to NPDB.
+You must include a self-query report from the National Practitioner Data Bank (NPDB) dated within 60 days of filing the application.
+To request a self-query report, please visit the NPDB’s official website and pay the fee directly to the NPDB.

 6. Submit your fingerprints

-California residents must use the live scan service to get their fingerprints taken and then submit them with their application.
+California residents must use the live scan service to get their fingerprints taken and submit them with their application.
 Non-residents of California should use rolled fingerprint cards supplied by the California Board of Pharmacy.
-You can request fingerprint cards through the Board’s online service.
+You can request fingerprint cards through the board’s online service.

 7. Exam accommodations

-If needed, you can request exam accommodations.
-Accommodation requests must be received by the Board 30 days before the scheduled examination.
+You can request exam accommodations if needed.
+The board must receive accommodation requests 30 days before the scheduled examination.

 Other miscellaneous items to consider, if applicable:

-• If you have ever served in the US military, please attach a copy of your DD214 along with the application.
+• If you served in the U.S. military, please attach a copy of your DD214 with the application.

 • The board will expedite applications from refugees who were given asylum with a special immigrant visa or under Section 1157 of Title 8 of the United States Code.